vanavreddy/Parallel_Compute_Engine/README.md

 ## 4. Partitioning the networks
 ```
-The U.S synthetic population DB (synpop DB) and contact network files need to be accessible.
-The user should have
+The U.S synthetic population DB (synpop DB) and contact network files need
-write permissions on the synpop DB.
+to be accessible.
+The user should have write permissions on the synpop DB.
 Also, make sure you have thedesired version of the DB to ensure the EpiHiper
 simulations are correct.
-Contact **Dustin or Stefan** to get the latest versions of the syspop DB and contact networks.
+Contact **Dustin or Stefan** to get the latest
+versions of the syspop DB and contact networks.

-Note: The contact network file name format is hardcoded (*_contact_network_config_*-contact_0_with_lid.txt).
+**Note**: The contact network file name format is hardcoded (*_contact_network_config_*-contact_0_with_lid.txt).
 You may
 get errors if this naming conversion is not followed.

 # Modify the environment.sh file such that CACHE_ROOT, SYNPOP_ROOT, CODE_DIR, LOG_DIR and conda envs point